-Project Status: In progress 2016 TMDL Coordination Committee F Priority Level: Ongoing
+2016 TMDL Coordination Committee Priority Level:

-- NCTCOG has compiled available resources to fund education and outreach programs related to the impacts of bacteria on water quality. - Funding information has been made available to TMDL area stakeholders in the quarterly reports during fiscal year 2017. - Funding resources and opportunities can be found at www.nctcog.org/TMDL.
+- NCTCOG has compiled available resources to fund education and outreach programs related to the impacts of bacteria on water quality. - Funding information has been made available to TMDL area stakeholders in the quarterly newsletters. - Funding resources and opportunities can be found at www.nctcog.org/TMDL.